0xtr/minimud/README.md

 -create, edit, name, describe and delete rooms while connected

--add new commands through a text file that's parsed and stored at startup

--communicate with other players online
+-communicate with other people online

--return to the origin room, or save waypoints and return to them
+-switch from the core world into your own, where you can build at will

 -save your character and return to it at a later time